eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     ddsperf sanity

-With the sanity option, only one data sample is sent each second (1Hz).
+The sanity option sends only one data sample each second (1Hz).

 In another terminal, start the *ddsperf* with the **Pong** mode to echo the data to the first instance of the *ddsperf* started with the